Jhgomez/StudyNotes/aws/CCP_notes.md

 ### SNS Vs. SES

-	Simple Notification Service - Is a more practical and internal option.
+- **Simple Notification Service** - Is a more practical and internal option.
 Sends notifications to subscribers of topic via multiple protocol.
 Eg, HTTP, Email, SQS, SMS and lambdas.
 Generally used for sending plain text emails which is triggered via other AWS services.
 A good example is billing alarms.
 A lot of services can trigger SNS so it is a very common exam question.
 You need to know what are Topics and Subscriptions regarding SNS

-	Simple Email Service - Is a more professional option and is more suitable for marketing.
+- **Simple Email Service** - Is a more professional option and is more suitable for marketing.
 Cloud base email service.
 Eg. SendGrid(not amazon service).
 SES sends html email while SNS cannot do that.
 This service can receive inbound emails, create email templates.
 It features custom domain name email.
 Allows you to monitor your email reputation.

-'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97'97

-Artifact vs Inspector
+### Artifact vs Inspector
 They both compile up PDF reports

-	AWS Artifact - The report is focused on explaining why an enterprise should trust AWS.
+- **AWS Artifact** - The report is focused on explaining why an enterprise should trust AWS.
 Generates a security report that is based on global compliance frameworks such as: Service Organization Control(SOC), Payment Card Industry (PCI)

-	AWS Inspector - The report evaluates if an EC2 instance is secure and to proves how is or not secure.
+- **AWS Inspector** - The report evaluates if an EC2 instance is secure and to proves how is or not secure.
 Runs a script that analyzes a EC2 instance, then 	generates a PDF report telling you which security checks passed.
 Audit tool for security of EC2 instances